mrdankuta/ign-kube-tf/README.md

     ```
 - Run `terraform init`, `terraform plan`, and `terraform apply` to deploy the app into `ignite_cluster`

-## Step 6: Install Kube-Prometheus in the Cluster for Monitoring and Observability
+## Step 6: Using Helm and Terraform, Install Kube-Prometheus in the Cluster for Monitoring and Observability
 - First ensure `Helm` is installed.
 See the [Docs](https://helm.sh/docs/intro/install/) to use the installation guide.
 - We will use [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md) which will install all the necessary tools we need right now such as `Prometheus`, `Grafana`, `AlertManager`, and `Prometheus Node Exporter`.
 - To install this using Terraform and Helm, we will add the helm terraform provider to our Terraform configuration: